STAY INSPIRED

 Thermoplastics

 Thermoplastics are a class of polymers that become pliable or moldable at a specific elevated temperature and solidify upon cooling.
-They are particularly favored in 3D printing for their ease of use and versatility.
-Here are some key thermoplastics used in 3D printing:
+They are particularly favored in 3D printing for their ease of use and versatility:

 ABS (Acrylonitrile Butadiene Styrene): A strong and durable material, ideal for items that require toughness and heat resistance.